"

 • Psychological effects: Anxiety, depression, and the potential use of substances as coping mechanisms.

-• Academic challenges: Survivors may associate campus with their trauma, leading to fear, anxiety, and difficulty returning.
+• Academic challenges: Survivors may associate the campus with their trauma, leading to fear, anxiety, and difficulty returning.
 Encounters with perpetrators can worsen distress, affecting academic performance and sometimes resulting in probation or withdrawal.

 Many survivors of sexual violence choose not to report their experiences or disclose them to others formally.
 Fanshawe College is committed to creating a safe, supportive environment where individuals feel comfortable accessing resources and assistance when ready.